manticoresoftware/manticoresearch/manual/Security/Read_only.md

 # Read-only mode

-Read-only mode for connection disables any index and global modifications.
+Read-only mode for connection disables any table or global modifications.
 So, queries like `create`, `drop`, all kinds of `alter`, `attach`, `optimize`, data modifications queries, such as `insert`, `replace`, `delete`, `update` and others will all be rejected.
 Changing daemon-wide settings via `SET GLOBAL` is also not possible in this mode.

 You still can perform all search operations, generate snippets and run `CALL PQ` queries.
 Also, you can modify local (connection-wide) settings.